Adventure Ride Essentials – Gravel Tires

 Adventure Bike Gravel Tires Reviewed

-So many choices, so little time.
+So many choices.
+So little time.
 Choosing the best gravel tire is a bit like picking the right shoes for the day.
 It’s all about the terrain and surfaces that are on the agenda.
-When talking adventure riding, maximum volume and width is a key consideration.
-Tread is important too.
+When talking tires for adventure riding, maximum volume and width are key considerations.
+Tread is important, too.
 But volume is directly related to overall handling (and your comfort) over the long haul on rough terrain.
 As long as your focus is where the pavement ends, go as wide as your frame allows.
 Rolling resistance plays a bigger role if you plan on long paved road miles.
-But the focus here is adventure riding, so let’s consider volume and traction primary concerns with rolling resistance as secondary.
+But the focus here is adventure riding, so let’s consider volume and traction as primary concerns, with rolling resistance as secondary.

 panaracer gravelking skPanaracer GravelKing SK – 700×43

 The beauty of the Panaracer GravelKing SK is the 43mm width option.
 For bikes that cannot take the extra width of a 45mm tire, the 43mm option offers a nice compromise that feels big and rides great.
 The Graveling SK is one of the more widely available and popular gravel tires (at least here in the PNW).
 It’s reasonably light for being as burly as it has proven to be.
 The GravelKing SK takes a beating and keeps serving up tubeless bliss.
 Tread durability is average.
-By 1000 miles their grip is compromised and the wear noticeable.
-Tubeless set up has proven varied.
-One tire will go with ease, the next proves finicky.
+By 1000 miles, their grip is compromised, and the wear is noticeable.
+Tubeless setup has proven varied.
+One tire will go with ease; the next proves finicky.
 I’ll chalk the variability up to temperature differences and recommend making sure the tires are room temp or warmer versus cold garage temp when attempting to seat for the first time.

 Price $49 / Weight: 490g